Khongchai/web-spirograph/README.md

       const isChildArcClockwise =
         thisCycloid.rotationDirection === "clockwise"; // js hack, true is 1, and false is 0

-      // We ask the child it needs the parent to scale its theta. finalPoint.x +=
+      finalPoint.x +=
         (parentCycloid.radius + childCycloidRadius) *
         Math.cos(